rklie/rklie/README.md

 ### I'm a Data Analyst in the Data Operations team @ GitHub.

-- 👨🏻‍💻 Learning everything about Azure Synapse, Data Lakes & Data Architecture
+- 👨🏻‍💻 Focused on applying fresh knowledge about Azure technologies, Data Pipelines & Data Visualization
 - ⚽ Total fan of Bayern Munich and 🎮 veteran - Proud father of 1 👧🏼
-- 💪🏻 Current Goals: Learn more about Python, SQL and ML technologies
+- 💪🏻 Currently learning more about Python, SQL and ML technologies